Franco7Scala/RePlayItStraight/README.md

-# Re-Play it Straight: An Intelligent Data Pruning Technique for Green-AI
+# An Efficient Model Training framework for GreenAI

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the code and resources for the research paper "Re-Play it Straight: An Intelligent Data Pruning Technique for Green-AI".
-Our proposed "Re-Play It Straight" algorithm aims to reduce the computational and environmental costs of training AI models by strategically pruning the training dataset without compromising performance.
+This repository contains the code and resources for the algorithm "Re-Play it Straight" presented in the research paper "An Efficient Model Training framework for GreenAI".
+Our proposal aims to reduce the computational and environmental costs of training AI models by strategically pruning the training dataset without compromising performance.

 ## Key Features